KumarSrinidhi/Detection-of-Illegal-Electric-Fences-Using-Drone-Based-Thermal-Imaging-Technology/README.md

 ![Alt text](./2.jpg)
 ![Alt text](./3.jpg)

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+You are free to use, share, and adapt this project for **non-commercial purposes only**, including educational use.
+Commercial use is **not allowed** without prior permission.

 ## References